haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_robots.md

 ## 3. Defining Sensors

-ManiSkill supports defining sensors mounted onto the robot and sensors positioned relative to the robot by defining the `_sensor_configs` property.
+ManiSkill supports defining sensors mounted onto the robot and sensors positioned relative to the robot by defining the `_default_sensor_configs` property.

 An example of this done in the Panda robot with a real sense camera attached: